Poker Face (TV series): Critical response

+Season 1

 Poker Face was met with critical acclaim upon release.
-The review aggregator website Rotten Tomatoes reported a 99% approval rating with an average rating of 8.5/10, based on 88 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 98% approval rating for the first season based on 116 critic reviews.
 The website's critics consensus reads, "With the incomparable Natasha Lyonne as an ace up its sleeve, Poker Face is a puzzle box of modest ambitions working with a full deck."
-Metacritic, which uses a weighted average, assigned a score of 84 out of 100 based on 40 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned a score of 84 out of 100 based on 44 critics, indicating "universal acclaim".

 Chicago Sun-Times's Richard Roeper gave a rating of 3.5 out of 4 stars and said, "The beauty part is watching the amazing Natasha Lyonne's Charlie puzzle out the crime in clever and often hilarious fashion."
+Peter Travers of ABC News felt Lyonne landed "the role of her career" in Charlie Cale and called Poker Face "the best joyride of the 2023 TV season."
 Linda Holmes of NPR felt Lyonne's "unforgettable" performance proved herself to be the "Peter Falk of her generation".
 Ben Travers of IndieWire gave the series a B and stated "All this star power is enough to guarantee Poker Face will be, at least, an enjoyable diversion.
 But... it's hard to shake the feeling that Poker Face isn't as good as it could've been."
 The Atlantic's Sophie Gilbert believed the show succeeded in its first episodes "by attending to the emotional cadences of overlooked people and places" but criticized the characters of later episodes for falling into tropes.

+Season 2

+The second season also received critical acclaim.
+The review aggregator website Rotten Tomatoes reported a 96% approval rating based on 77 critic reviews.
+The website's critics consensus states, "Instead of reshuffling its winning formula, Poker Face's second season doubles down on the winning virtues of its predecessor and scores a jackpot."
+Metacritic, which uses a weighted average, assigned a score of 79 out of 100 based on 26 critics, indicating "generally favorable reviews".

+Empire's David Opie awarded the second season with four out of five stars, stating, "The case-of-the-week format remains in place, mostly unchanged, but the serialised story that holds it together becomes more introspective and even existential, proving that the team's ambition isn't just limited to casting TV's most enviable guest list.
+If the impressive highs of Season 2 are anything to go by, Poker Face could easily go on for ten more seasons and just get better each time.
+(No lies detected.)"
+Consequence's Liz Shannon Miller wrote, "It's all so thoughtfully written and executed, at times to the point of devastation, though Charlie remains the show's emotional anchor, keeping the audience from drifting into despair.
+So much of this show works simply because we just like Charlie — and can see why other people like and trust her in a relatively short amount of time."